ardakarayel/Arda_Karayel/README.md

 Spearman ρ = 0.1164, p = 0.170

 Since both p-values are greater than 0.05, this indicates that literacy rate does not have a statistically significant correlation with happiness.

+The relationship between forest area and happiness score appears to be very weak and statistically insignificant, as shown by:

+Pearson correlation: r = 0.0957, p = 0.2785

+Spearman correlation: ρ = 0.1037, p = 0.2403

+Since both p-values are well above 0.05, we cannot conclude any statistically significant correlation.
+Although the correlation coefficients are slightly positive, the evidence does not support a meaningful relationship between forest coverage and happiness levels across countries.

 # Comparison and Correlation Analysis